Molly Shaffer Van Houweling

 Molly Shaffer Van Houweling pictured after her UCI hour record setting ride on September 12, 2015.

 Molly Shaffer Van Houweling (born March 1, 1973) is an American cyclist, academic and legal scholar.
-Van Houweling is Professor of Law at the UC Berkeley School of Law and served as the chair of the board of Creative Commons.
+Van Houweling is Professor of Law at the UC Berkeley School of Law and founding President and Treasurer of Creative Commons.
 Van Houweling is also on the board of Authors Alliance a non-profit organization that helps authors disseminate their work broadly.
 Van Houweling also serves as an Associate Reporter for the American Law Institute Restatement of Copyright.
 She received her J.D. from the Harvard Law School in 1998.
 After law school she clerked for Judge Michael Boudin of the U.S. Court of Appeals for the First Circuit, and then in 2000-2001 for Justice David Souter of the U.S. Supreme Court.
 She was previously on the faculty of the University of Michigan Law School before moving to UC Berkeley.

 In addition to her work as a legal academic and copyright activist, Shaffer Van Houweling is also a competitive bicycle racer.
 On September 12, 2015, she set a new Hour record by cycling 46.273 km in an hour.
 Van Houweling is also a six-time UCI Amateur Road World Champion, most recently winning the time trial titles at the 2018 UCI World Cycling Tour Final in Varese, Italy.